0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/Forest/Forest.md

 ![adding-to-group](adding-to-group.jpg)

-we then upload `PowerView.ps1` (https://github.com/PowerShellMafia/PowerSploit/blob/master/Recon/PowerView.ps1) to the victim machine and import it using `import-module .\PowerView.ps1`
+we then upload `PowerView.ps1` (https://github.com/PowerShellMafia/PowerSploit/blob/master/Recon/PowerView.ps1) to the victim machine and import it using `import-module .\PowerView.ps1`.
+This enables access to all the powershell cmdlets included within that module.

 we view the help page and usage examples of the abuse command `Add-DomainObjectAcl` using `Get-Help Add-DomainObjectAcl -Examples`